 This error code has been known to appear while updating Windows Defender too.

-We will be discussing how to fix this error for Windows Update and Microsoft Store.
+We will be discussing how to fix this error for Windows Update and Microsoft Store on Windows 11 or Windows 10:

 - Re-register Background Intelligent Transfer Service DLL file